-Economic development organizations increasingly are joining forces with like-minded organizations to tackle complex economic issues.
-Nurturing collaboration with community partners helps stimulate job creation, economic development, and build community capacity and leadership.
+Economic development organizations are increasingly joining forces with like-minded organizations to tackle complex economic issues.
+Nurturing collaboration with community partners helps stimulate job creation, boost economic development, and build community capacity and leadership.

 But first, it’s important to determine what conditions will support or inhibit a collaborative effort.
 Some important questions to ask include:

 - What can each prospective partner bring to the table?